Walt Longmire: In the series

 In 2015, after killing Barlow Connally (Gerald McRaney) on his own front porch, Walt spends six weeks on administrative leave while the death is investigated by the FBI; Walt is cleared of any criminal charges in the death in the end.
 Having learned that Barlow was responsible for Martha's murder, Walt appears to finally find a sense of peace during this time.
 A number of weeks later, Walt learns that he is being sued for wrongful death by Barlow's estate.
 This is revealed to be a plot by prosecutor Tucker Baggett to take Walt's property and build a golf course; thanks to the surprise help of Walt's longtime nemesis Jacob Nighthorse, the case is dropped.

-As sheriff, Walt carries a Colt Government Model in .45 ACP and a Winchester Model 1894 in .30-30 as his primary weapons, and drives a Ford Bronco as his duty vehicle.
+As sheriff, Walt carries an Colt Government Model in .45 ACP and a Winchester Model 1894 in .30-30 as his primary weapons, and drives a Ford Bronco as his duty vehicle.
 He does not own a cell phone (although he will on numerous occasions borrow one from his deputies or Henry) and takes his calls on a land line at home or in the office, or over the radio in his vehicle.

 At the end of the series, Walt decides to retire as sheriff and encourages his daughter Cady to run for sheriff in his place.
 Instead, Walt begins a search for Lord Anson Hamilton's buried treasure which Lucian Connally claimed to have found before his death.
-In the series final scene, Walt is shown to finally own a cell phone of his own as he commences his search.
+In the series' final scene, Walt is shown to finally own a cell phone of his own as he commences his search.